Violence Prevention and Intervention

 Community and Court Services

-Supporting families Experiencing Domestic Violence by prioritizing the safety, stability, and healing of children by advocating for them to remain with non-offending domestic violence survivors.
+This program prioritizes the safety, stability, and healing of children by advocating for them to remain with non-offending domestic violence survivors.
 By fostering partnerships with these survivors, the program aims to enhance the safety, permanency, and well-being of children within families affected by domestic violence, contingent upon a thorough assessment of the survivor's efforts to safeguard the children.
 Strengthening child welfare agencies' abilities to engage with domestic violence perpetrators can significantly enhance outcomes for both children and families.
+This program is in partnership with Hamilton County Job and Family Services.

 Immigrant Survivors of Partner Violence (ISPV)